 - If the property is redeemed you will receive twelve percent (12%) per annum interest on your bid amount.
 This amount is calculated by the Clerk and Master’s Office at the time of redemption.

 - If you incur any statutorily allowed expenses during the redemption period it is your responsibility to notify the Clerk and Master’s Office in timely manner so that those amounts can be added to the redemption fee.
 Statutorily allowed expenses include, but may not be limited to, any property taxes owed in the Trustee’s Office, any city taxes that may be owed against the property in the Clerk and Master’s Office and/or the City Recorder’s Office or home owner’s insurance.
 You must provide invoices and proof of payment to the Clerk and Master’s Office along with a Petition for Reimbursement.
-The Petition for Reimbursement can be picked up and filled out at the Clerk and Master’s Office.
+Once the Petition for Reimbursement is filed the taxpayer is notified and a hearing is scheduled within 45 days.

 - Finally, once the redemption period has expired the Delinquent Tax Attorney will prepare a Clerk and Master Deed.
 The deeds are usually prepared by the Delinquent Tax Attorney and reviewed by the Clerk and Master within 30 days from the expiration of the redemption period.
-You will be contacted by the Clerk and Master’s Office when your Deed is ready and available to be picked up at the Clerk and Master’s Office.
 It is your responsibility to record the Clerk and Master’s Deed and pay any applicable transfer taxes and/or recordation fees to the Register’s Office.

 Thank you and good luck bidding!